Computing exact $D$-optimal designs by mixed integer second-order cone programming

 \section{Examples}

-In this section we will present numerical results for several examples taken from various application areas of the theory of optimal designs.
-With these examples, we aim to demonstrate the universality of the (MI)SOCP technique for the computation of exact or approximate $D-$ (and $A-$) optimal designs.
+In this section, we will present numerical results for several examples taken from various application areas of the theory of optimal designs.
+With these examples, we aim to demonstrate the general applicability of the (MI)SOCP technique for the computation of exact or approximate $D$-optimal designs.

-Our computations were worked out on a PC with 4 cores at 3GHz.
-We have used MOSEK~\cite{mosek} to solve the approximate optimal design problems, and CPLEX~\cite{cplex} for the exact optimal design problems (with integer constraints).
-The solvers were interfaced through the Python package PICOS~\cite{Sagnol12picos}, which allows the users to pass (MI)SOCP models such as those of Table~\ref{tab:formulations} to different solvers in a painless fashion.
-We refer the reader to the example section of the PICOS documentation for a practical implementation of the (MI)SOCPs for optimal design problems.
-It is common to compare several designs against each other by using the metric of $D-$efficiency, which is defined as
+Our computations were conducted on a PC with a 4-core processor at 3~GHz.
+We used MOSEK~\cite{mosek} to solve the approximate optimal design problems and CPLEX~\cite{cplex} for the exact optimal design problems (with integer constraints).
+The solvers were interfaced through the Python package PICOS~\cite{Sagnol12picos}, which allows users to pass (MI)SOCP models to different solvers in a simple fashion.
+We refer the reader to the example section of the PICOS documentation for a practical implementation of the (MI)SOCP approach for optimal design problems.